 Getting a diagnosis was important for us so we would know what we were dealing with and could have some sense of control over it.

 - Alison, whose husband Frank is living with Alzheimer's

 If you visit your doctor with concerns about dementia symptoms, first they will:

-- Check on your physical health and medical history.
+- Check your physical health and medical history.

 - Ask you about your symptoms and concerns.

-- Run a blood test to rule out other causes for your symptoms, like vitamin deficiencies or a thyroid disorder.
+- Run a blood test to rule out other causes of your symptoms, like vitamin deficiencies or a thyroid disorder.